choperlizer/Dojima/README.md

    and instruments.
  - Present a modular interface optimized for multi-monitor and tiling window managers.
- - Hasten the obsolesence of legal tender and repressive financial regulation.
+ - Hasten the obsolescence of legal tender and repressive financial regulation.

 ## Supported Exchanges
  - [Bitstamp](https://www.bitstamp.net/)